Verified By: Dr. Rakesh Rai (American Society of Transplant Fellowship, MD, FRCS, CCST) |Updated On March 4, 2020

 Best Hospital In India For Liver Transplant:

 Fortis Hospital - Mulund, Mumbai

 Fortis Hospital, Mulund is a 5 times JCI accredited, 315-bed multi-speciality tertiary care hospital providing a range of diagnostic and treatment services and is a leading integrated healthcare delivery service provider in India.

 Artemis Hospitals is a leading medical speciality centre in Gurgaon.
 They have image-guided radiation therapy, digital x-rays, ultrasound systems, CT scanners, Video Bronchoscopy System, Cancer Screening Mobile Van, Laser Hair Reduction, and much more.

 Frequently Asked Question (FAQ)

-Liver transplant cost in India is lesser than the US, UK, Thailand, Singapore, Turkey.
-Usually, the cost in India for Liver Transplant surgery is USD 32000-35000.
-But we offer special rates to our patients 28500 USD.
-We help you save more and you will get an entire package of pre-surgery investigation, surgery for the patient, surgery for the donor, hospital stay in private room and medicines.
+The cost in India for Liver Transplant surgery is USD 28000.
+This includes an entire package of pre-surgery investigation, surgery for the patient, surgery for the donor, hospital stay in private room and medicines.